 The best time to visit the nation’s capital is during the spring, when the cherry blossoms are in bloom (between March and April) and Washington, D.C. celebrates with the National Cherry Blossom Festival.
 Learning about the nation’s history while touring the monuments and museums of Washington is a must for any family.
 The best part?
 Many of the museums and monuments—including all 17 Smithsonian attractions—are free!

 Recommended Hotel: Hotel George – A Kimpton Hotel

-Boston brings families even more American history to explore, but on a smaller scale — making it especially manageable.
+Boston brings families even more American history to explore, but on a smaller scale—making it manageable for families.
 Like Washington, D.C., many of the attractions in Boston are free.
 Families can stroll the Freedom Trail, where you can see Paul Revere’s House or take a tour of Harvard’s campus, at no cost!
-Boston can be difficult to navigate when driving so opt for taking the “T,” the city’s super easy, clean and affordable transportation system.
+Boston can be difficult to navigate when driving, so opt for taking the “T,” the city’s super easy, clean and affordable transportation system.